 What Does NRTL have to do with Field Evaluations?

 The short answer is not much.
 A Nationally Recognized Testing Laboratory (NRTL) accreditation is given by the Occupational Safety and Health Administration (OSHA).
-It demonstrates competence to perform factory-level certifications (listings).
+It demonstrates competence to perform listings, which are on-going, comprehensive, factory-level certifications.
+Whereas field evaluations are one-time, limited, end-use approvals.

-For many years, NRTL accreditation was the only type of accreditation available to safety laboratories in the U.S. As a result, it was common for jurisdictions and other regulating entities to require field evaluations be performed by NRTLs.
+For many years, NRTL accreditation was the only type of accreditation available to safety laboratories in the U.S. As a result, it was common for jurisdictions and other regulating entities to require field type approvals, or as some refer to them recertifications, be performed by NRTLs.
 Because this was the only yardstick for years, some still see NRTL accreditation as not only equivalent to FEB accreditation, but preferable to it.

-2. Equipment cannot be relisted in the field by an NRTL.
+- Equipment cannot be recertified in the field by an NRTL.
 It must be Field Evaluated

-Many NRTLs do have competent FEB teams, as a result of their experience in the field.
+Many NRTLs are also FEBs, but these are separate accreditations with separate organizational structures.
 An FEB accreditation is the only credential that provides any oversight of field evaluation programs.

 For more information on the differences between FEBs and NRTLs, please see UL Certification vs NRTL vs UL Recertification page and Field Label or NRTL Certification for Laboratory Equipment.